Maltazar/pulumi_k3s/README.md

 - Set up Ansible integration with Techno Tim's playbook
 - Allow you to customize CNI and other cluster features
 - Optionally deploy the stack when configuration is complete
+- Detect and use existing configuration values from your Pulumi stack, making it easy to update existing configurations

+The setup script fully leverages Pulumi's configuration system, reading existing values from the Pulumi.dev.yaml file when available.
+This approach allows you to:

+1. Keep all configurations in the Pulumi stack
+2. View your full configuration with `pulumi config`
+3. Easily modify settings with `pulumi config set` commands
+4. Run the setup script multiple times to modify only specific settings
+5. Have a consistent source of truth for all configuration values

+The setup script handles special configuration requirements, such as parameters that start with `--`, ensuring that everything is properly set up for Pulumi.

 **Note**: If you prefer to configure things manually instead of using the guided setup script, you can use the Pulumi commands in the Configuration section below.